lambdaisland/kaocha/doc/09_extending.md

 hook to cause some side effect at a certain point in the execution, or you're manipulating Kaocha's data structures to change its behavior.

-Kaocha is very data driven, so the idea is that e.g. by changing the config or test-plan you can change its behavior.
+Kaocha is very data driven, so the idea is that e.g., by changing the config or test-plan you can change its behavior.
 For instance you can implement special test filtering with a `pre-test` hook that does `(assoc testable :kaocha.testable/skip true)` when a certain condition is met.
 Here you'll have